matchavez/sphinx-markdown/sphinx_install.md

 $ sudo apt dist-upgrade -y
 ```

-> This may take a few minutes
+> The "upgrade" step may take a few minutes

 #### Step 2 - Install Python and update pip